 We quickly learnt that asking the Ipswich Hospital to investigate its own staff when things go wrong, was like asking a schoolchild “to mark their own homework.”
 It was a miserable experience, full of denial, broken promises and betrayal.
 We next went to the Nursing and Midwifery Council (NMC) to see if they would investigate more thoroughly.
 I will provide an update on this process in the coming months.
 What is apparent, is there are systemic failings within the Accident and Emergency department that were never investigated or mentioned during any of the Hospital Investigations.
 So in a sense, we are glad we involved the NMC Investigation regulators.

 We still hoped above hope

 The Ipswich Hospital would disseminate the recommendations from the final SIRI report.
 A specific escalation process which should be in place for pregnant and recently-pregnant patients presenting as an emergency.
-This would help safeguard other young Mothers presenting to ED (postnatal) and would hopefully promote senior obstetric review earlier.
+This would help safeguard other young Mothers presenting to ED (postnatal) and would hopefully promote senior multidisciplinary team review earlier.
 This would be reviewed against a sample of other hospitals ‘policies and procedures.’
 The Norfolk and Norwich University Hospitals NHS Foundation Trust NNUH had offered to share their procedure as an example.
 (This was a recommendation from the Ipswich Hospital’s Investigation by Dr Pam Chrispin’s report).
-We have no way of measuring the effects of any recommendations and will rely on the Clinical Commissioning Group to update us at a later date when we request that information.
+We have no way of measuring the effects of any recommendations and would rely on the Clinical Commissioning Group to update us at a later date when we requested that information.

 When should consultants attend?